raisiqueira/django-telescope/README.md

 - "What's the URL for blog post with ID 5?"
 - "Reverse the 'post_detail' URL pattern with pk=10"
 - "Show me recent error logs"

+**Using Prompts:**
+- "Use the search_django_docs prompt for 'models'" - Get help finding Django model documentation
+- "Search Django docs for 'authentication'" - Learn about Django authentication
+- "Show me Django documentation about 'migrations'" - Migration best practices and guides

 ## Development & Testing